SAP-samples/teched2022-AD180/exercises/Exercise_1/README.md

-3. Enter in a Project name and Short Description(optional) and click on create
+3. Enter in a Project name and optional Short Description and click on 'create'

 <br>![](/exercises/Exercise_1/images/image_1.3.png)

-4. Your SAP Build Cloud Function Aka Backend is now created
+4. Your SAP Build backend project is now created

 <br>![](/exercises/Exercise_1/images/image_1.4.png)